 I have truly enjoyed reading all the scriptures, and talks about Fasting.
 It has helped me realize that I need to be better at fasting.
 I am excited for fast Sunday tomorrow and a little nervous to teach. 🙂

-One talk that I really loved and got alot of material from was
+One talk that I really loved and got a lot of material from was, “Fasting With Power” by Elder Shayne M Bowen.

 In his talk Elder Bowen discusses 5 principles of True Fasting.
 As I read his talk I realized I was denying myself and my family blessings by not always having a proper fast.
 I decided to make a handout for all the sisters in my ward to keep in their scriptures or somewhere in their home to help remind them what a True Fast really is.